 Alex, this has been an awesome interview.
 Thank you so much!

 Alexandria Marzano-Lesnevich is the author of The Fact of a Body: A Murder and a Memoir, named an Indie Next Pick and one of the most anticipated books of 2017 by Buzzfeed, BookRiot, and The Huffington Post as well as a must-read for May by Goodreads, Audible.com, Entertainment Weekly, and Real Simple.
 The book will be published May 16th in the US and May 18th in the UK, to be followed by the Netherlands, Turkey, Korea, and Taiwan.
 The recipient of fellowships from The National Endowment for the Arts, MacDowell, and Yaddo, and a Rona Jaffe Award, Marzano-Lesnevich lives in Boston, where she teaches at GrubStreet and Harvard’s Kennedy School of Government.

-As Director of Programs and Marketing at GrubStreet, Alison Murphy oversees the design, execution, and marketing of all Grub programming to create the best possible creative environment for our students and instructors.
-When not at Grub, Alison can usually be found at her laptop with her faithful basset hound Murray at her feet, writing about war and pop culture, or teaching creative writing to inmates in the prison system..
+As Director of Online and Special Programs at GrubStreet, Alison Murphy works on developing new and innovative models for our online and intensive programs, as well as overseeing our consulting program.
+When not at Grub, Alison can usually be found at her laptop with her faithful basset hound Murray at her feet, writing about war and pop culture, or teaching creative writing to inmates in the prison system.
 A 2016 James Jones First Novel Fellow and graduate of the 2014-2015 Novel Incubator, Alison is hard at work revising her first novel.
 Her nonfiction can be found in ROAR Magazine, Men's Journal, PsychologyToday.com, and elsewhere.See other articles by Alison Murphy